Announcements/NewsPage address: http://www.mnsu.edu/campushub/announcements/

 Minnesota State University, Mankato’s school code is 002360

-- Monday, August 1 2016, is the Early Registration Guarantee Date for fall semester.
-Students registered through Monday, July 25, will need to meet minimum payment criteria by August 1 to guarantee their registration and prevent registration cancellation for non-payment.
+- Tuesday, December 13, 2016, is the Early Registration Guarantee Date for spring semester.
+Students registered through Tuesday, December 6, will need to meet minimum payment criteria by December 13 to guarantee their registration and prevent registration cancellation for non-payment.

-- Friday, August 26, 2016, is the Final Registration Guarantee Date for fall semester.
-All students registered through Friday, August 26, will need to meet minimum payment criteria by August 26 to guarantee their registration and prevent registration cancellation for non-payment.
+- Friday, January 13, 2017, is the Final Registration Guarantee Date for spring semester.
+All students registered through Friday, January 13, will need to meet minimum payment criteria by January 13 to guarantee their registration and prevent registration cancellation for non-payment.

 - Accounts meeting the minimum payment criteria will not have registrations cancelled for non-payment.
 Students are obligated for tuition and fees charges regardless of attendance.
 Additional information is published regarding the financial impact of dropping courses and official withdrawal.

-- Monday, September 26, 2016, is the Fall Semester Due Date.
-All registered students should ensure that fall semester account balances are paid in full or covered by a Nelnet/FACTS payment plan.
-Note that Tuesday, September 20, is the last day to enroll in the final payment plan option through Nelnet/FACTS.
+- Monday, February 13, 2017, is the Spring Semester Due Date.
+All registered students should ensure that spring semester account balances are paid in full or covered by a Nelnet/FACTS payment plan.
+Note that Monday, February 13, is also the last day to enroll in the final payment plan option through Nelnet/FACTS.

-Monday, October 17, 2016 is the Fall Semester Past Due Date.
-Accounts with unpaid fall semester balances not covered by a Nelnet/FACTS payment plan will be subject to Unpaid Balance hold and $50 late fee.
+Monday, March 6, 2017 is the Spring Semester Past Due Date.
+Accounts with unpaid spring semester balances not covered by a Nelnet/FACTS payment plan will be subject to Unpaid Balance hold and $50 late fee.

 Set up Proxy Bill Pay through eServices